 Nine commercial airlines had signed up for the new trijet – Alitalia (AZ), British Caledonia (BR), Dragonair (KA), Finnair (AY), Korean Air (KE), SAS Scandinavian Airlines (SK), Swissair (SR), Thai Airways International (TG) and Varig (RG).

-However, orders from KA, SK, Union de Transports Aériens – UTA (UT), and an undisclosed customer were cancelled by 1988.
+However, orders from Korean, SAS, Union de Transports Aériens (UTA), and an undisclosed customer were cancelled by 1988.

-After various production issues and problems surrounding the airliner’s range and fuel burn performance, It entered service with Finnair on December 20, 1990, between Helsinki (HEL) and Tenerife (TFS).
+After various production issues and problems with the airliner’s range and fuel burn, it entered service with Finnair on December 20, 1990, on the Helsinki (HEL)-Tenerife (TFS) route.

-Here we look at the commercial airlines that ordered and those airlines that actually operated the MD-11 over the years, until the last passenger example was retired by KLM (KL) in 2014.
+Here, we look at the commercial airlines that ordered the MD-11 and those that actually operated it over the years, until the last passenger example was retired by KLM (KL) in 2014.

 Aer Lingus (EI)

 Irish flag carrier Aer Lingus (EI) wet-leased a World Airways (WO) MD-11 between May and December 1998.
 The jet was used to supplement its Airbus A330-300s on transatlantic services while it awaited the arrival of its Airbus A330-200s.
-EI used the airframe again between May and September 2001.
+Aer Lingus used the airframe again between May and September 2001.

 The aircraft was N272WA and named St. Kilian/Cilian after the Irish monk and Bishop.
-Both times the aircraft wore Aer Lingus’ full-colour scheme leading it to be nicknamed ‘The Pickle’ by its flight crews.
+Both times, the aircraft wore Aer Lingus’ full-colour scheme, earning it the nickname ‘The Pickle’ from its flight crews.

 Aero Lloyd (YP)